Quick Facts: Earning an Ed.D. in Alabama

 - University of West Alabama (CAEP-accredited)

-And then there’s UWA’s Online Ed.D. in Rural Education—a 60-66 credit program created in conjunction with rural partner schools and superintendents.
-It comes in two concentrations (Teaching & Learning or Organizational Change & Leadership) and it’s streamlined into 8-week courses.
-We give it kudos for a) accepting postgraduate transfer credits; b) offering the same reasonable tuition for in-state and out-of-state residents; c) being open to MBA graduates and other community leaders; and d) taking part in the Carnegie Project on the Education Doctorate (CPED).
+- UWA’s Online Ed.D. in Rural Education is a 60-66 credit program created in conjunction with rural partner schools and superintendents.
+It comes in multiple concentrations and it’s streamlined into 8-week courses.
+We give it kudos for accepting postgraduate transfer credits, offering the same reasonable tuition for in-state and out-of-state residents, being open to MBA graduates and other community leaders, and taking part in the Carnegie Project on the Education Doctorate (CPED).

-Not seeing what you want?
-Keep in mind that many of the Ed.D. programs in our school listings are technically blended or hybrid doctorates.
-Examples of this phenomena include UA’s Ed.D. in Instructional Leadership for Nurse Educators or Higher Education Administration (Executive Cohort) and USA’s Executive Ed.D. in Educational Leadership.
-If you can manage some time for a weekend commute to campus, you may find a program that’s in your ballpark.
+In addition, many of the Alabama Ed.D. programs in our listings are technically blended or hybrid doctorates.
+Examples of this phenomena include UA’s Ed.D. in Instructional Leadership for Nurse Educators or Higher Education Administration (Executive Cohort).
+If you can manage some time for a weekend commute to campus, you may find a program that suits your needs.

-Note: Our overview of online doctoral programs in education has more info on accreditations and a listing of online Ed.D. degrees in all fifty states.
+Note: Our overview of online doctoral programs in education has more info on accreditation and a directory of online Ed.D. degrees in all fifty states.

 Doctoral Education Funding in Alabama